ghouddan/alx-low_level_programming/README.md

-welcome to low level programing
+this folder is related to the c function